somleng/somleng-project/README.md

 ### Explanation

-On the left hand side, applications such as [RapidPro](https://community.rapidpro.io/), [Somleng SCFM](https://github.com/somleng/somleng-scfm) or your own custom application use [Twilio's libraries](https://www.twilio.com/docs/libraries) to connect to [Somleng's Open Source Implementation of Twilio's REST API](https://www.somleng.org/docs/twilio_api) by updating the endpoint in the helper library from `api.twilio.org` to `api.somleng.org` (or to your own URL running Somleng).
+On the left hand side, applications such as [RapidPro](https://community.rapidpro.io/), [Somleng SCFM](https://github.com/somleng/somleng-scfm), Early Warning Systems, or your own custom application use [Twilio's libraries](https://www.twilio.com/docs/libraries) to connect to [Somleng's Open Source Implementation of Twilio's REST API](https://www.somleng.org/docs/twilio_api) by updating the endpoint in the helper library from `api.twilio.org` to `api.somleng.org` (or to your own URL running Somleng).

-[Somleng](https://github.com/somleng/somleng) internally connects to [SomlengSWITCH](https://github.com/somleng/somleng-switch) which contains an open source TwiML interpreter.
-SomlengSWITCH then interprets the [TwiML](https://www.twilio.com/docs/voice/twiml) (provided by the connecting application on the left) in order to control the call.
+[Somleng](https://github.com/somleng/somleng) then connects to carriers, aggregators, network providers, VoIP gateways, or SMS gateways in order to make or receive calls/SMS from the telephone network via [SomlengSWITCH](https://github.com/somleng/somleng-switch) which interprets the [TwiML](https://www.twilio.com/docs/voice/twiml) (provided by the connecting application on the left) in order to control a call / SMS.

-SomlengSWITCH can be connected to carriers, VoIP gateways, SIM Boxes or even GSM modems in order to make or receive calls from the telephone network.

 More information on the various components are listed below.
 More detailed information about each component can be found in the individual project repositories.